Differences Between HTML vs XML

 Conclusion

 We have seen how these technologies are the building blocks for web development.
-The article so far has covered terms related to HTML and XML – comparing the usefulness and how one stands on others in terms of usage.
+The article so far has covered terms related to HTML and XML – comparing the usefulness and how one stands on others regarding usage.
 We have also seen their proper syntax and how tagging differs between them.
-HTML vs XML are actually large topics, but I must say that the readers who have this far will definitely learn the technicalities as per requirement.
+HTML vs XML are significant topics, but I must say that the readers who have this far will learn the technicalities as per requirement.
 The best part about these web development techniques is the availability of tools, which are easy to get and practice.

 Both of these are accepted worldwide for web development and are W3C accepted.
-Immense possibilities are there for HTML when it comes to formatting text, adding graphics, creating a link, input forms, frames, and tables.
-The same goes with XML with its storage and transportation capabilities.
+Immense possibilities exist for HTML when it comes to formatting text, adding graphics, creating a link, input forms, frames, and tables.
+The same goes for XML with its storage and transportation capabilities.
 The browsers then use these to display the information to people all across the globe.

 Recommended Articles